Economic Indicators Dashboard:

 What defines typical?

-- The dashboard definition of "typical range" is +/- 1 standard deviation* away from the mean of all historical month-end values, or 68% of historical values.1
+- The dashboard definition of "typical range" is +/- one standard deviation away from the mean of all historical month-end values, or 68% of historical values.1

 - The typical ranges are based on historical month-end data.
 Since each data point reports data at a different time, each typical range is calculated independently using data through the end of the previous month.
 Revised ranges are usually published during the first quarter of the year, whenever an indicator reports data for a new year, or whenever there are revisions to historical data.